jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/3_Curv_1D.typ

 #import "../../../../3_Code/1_Fcns/0_Fcn_Main.typ": *
 /* -------------------------------------------------------------------------- */

-=== Assessment of Impact Filling Agent in 1D<chap_3_0_3>
+=== Assessment of Impact Filling Agent in 2D<chap_3_0_3>
 This subsection stems from the need to reduce the likelhood of making mistakes during the interperation of the curvature results.
 In @chap_3_0_1 it was introduced how the curvature could be used in orde to answer the question wheter the filling agent has an impact on the structral behaviour.
 THis is of vital improtance, when attempting to replace hydrogen in an experimtnal structral validation test with another filling agent.
 The lack of current technical state of the art for deailing safe with hydrogen for long tubes and high pressures is explained in  @chap_2_0_1 and @chap_2_0_2.
 In @chap_3_0_2, it was explained how the curvature could be calculated when displaxment data and correspoinding coorindate ifnromation were available.
 While, the 3d curvature results are valid, interpreting curvature values for complex 3d geomtries like the #gls("swith", long:true) has, is a demanding and error prone task.
-Therefore in this section two concepts will be introduced, how the 3d curvature data can be transfered to 1d curvature results.
+Therefore in this section two concepts will be introduced, how the 3d curvature data can be transfered to 1d curvature results or to a 2d span curvature representation.
 This is supposed to allow the signitficatnly ease the curature interpreation.
 // too long, break into multiple sentces
 As a consequence, statements about the execcidiung critical curvuate and consequently deciding wheter the filling agent has an impact on the strucutral behaviour or not is not only made  easier but also less error-prone and thus more reliable.

 The curvatre cauclations and the critical crtuvature assment was in preiovus @chap_3_0_2 were made in three dimensions.
-However, evaluating the results in 1d is significantly less prone to errors and simpler to interpret.
-Additionally, performing additonaly investigations on 1d data is generally less complex and less ocmputaitonal demanding than wokring on 3d data.
+However, evaluating the results in 2d is significantly less prone to errors and simpler to interpret.
+Additionally, performing additonaly investigations on 2d data is generally less complex and less ocmputaitonal demanding than wokring on higher dimensional data.
-For these reasons, the influence of the filling medium on the maximum sustainable bending moment is motivated to be conducted on 1d curvatures.
+For these reasons, the influence of the filling medium on the maximum sustainable bending moment is motivated to be conducted in 2d.
 In order to transfer 3d curvature values into one dimension, the curvature values can be averaged along the two other axis Three methods could be identified as possible approaches for averaging the curvatures.
 However, before going to the deails about these methods, some fundamentals shall be convered to ensure readers can follow.